qfpl/reflex-tutorial/blog/drafts/reflex/basics/dynamics.md

     (p1, p2)
 ```

+This probably won't do what we want.

+Imagine that the first `Event` passed to `dynPair` never fires.
+Whenever the second `Event` passed to `dynPair` fires, the output `Dynamic` will update.
+If that output is passed through `splitPair` we'll have a pair of `Dynamic`s that are updating, although the first of them will have `Event` firing that don't correspond to a change in state.

+This is particularly problematic if we're trying to minimize the number of times we have to update a DOM tree.

+We can see that in action here if we click back and forth between "Red" and "Blue" for one set of inputs:
+<div id="basics-dynamic-split-1"></div>

+We can solve this by using `holdUniqDyn`:
 ```haskell
 holdUniqDyn :: (Reflex t, MonadHold t m, MonadFix m, Eq a)
             => Dynamic t a
             -> m (Dynamic t a)
 ```
+to create a new version of `splitPair`:
 ```haskell
 splitPair :: (Reflex t, MonadHold t m, MonadFix m)
           => Dynamic t (Colour, Colour)